boilingdata/boilingdata-bdcli/README.md

 You can use this tool to register into BoilingData (or alternatively in [app.boiilngdata.com](https://app.boilingdata.com)) and manage your account and get BoilingData STS Token.

-> **NOTE**: The binary does not seem to be installing always properly, in this case see the development section below to get it running.

 ```shell
 % npm install -g @boilingdata/boilingdata-bdcli
 % bdcli